Bangkok Boat Tour — Longtail Canals, River Cruises & Floating Markets

 Read the full guide → Check Availability

-Tourists on a flat-bottomed boat cruising through Damnoen Saduak Floating Market with colourful vendor boats on a bangkok boat tour day trip from $15.15
+Tourists on a flat-bottomed boat cruising through Damnoen Saduak Floating Market with colourful vendor boats on a bangkok boat tour day trip from $17.79most popular

 Maeklong Railway Market & Damnoen Saduak Floating Market Boat Ride